Ah, confidence! The one thing many of us strive to have more of, especially if you’re talking about being a public speaker.

 I’m just too cool for school…

-Not counting “trolls” I tend to have the belief that any type of feedback or criticism (whatever you want to call it) is positive.
+Not counting “trolls” I tend to have the belief that any type of feedback or criticism is positive.
 If people have gone out of their way to genuinely share their thoughts on your presentation then you need to take a minute and listen.

 Why you ask?
 Because these nuggets of information are golden!
-(No pun intended).
 It’s always a good idea to step out of your shoes and into another pair.
-An outside source can show you an angle of your presentation that you as the person on stage would never be able to see.
+An outside source, especially an audience member, can show you an angle of your presentation that you as the presenter would never be able to see.

 I’m the king of winging it…

 Look if you’re at a birthday party and the urge to give a toast was brewing inside of you I’d say “sure, why not!
-Go ahead and wing it!” but if you are about to give a presentation on a difficult subject matter to a room full of people then you need to do your homework.
-You owe it to your audience and yourself to be properly prepared.
+Go ahead and wing it!”
+But if you are about to give a presentation on a difficult subject matter to a room full of people then you need to prepare well ahead of time.
+You owe it to your audience and yourself to be properly prepared and have your presentation polished and ready to go.
 It’s just the professional thing to do.

 Rule The Room can have you at the ready…